Code-Institute-Submissions/cammegh-site/README.md

     - Correctly adds/removes cc for Sales based on checkbox

 #### Contact Info page:
-- Includes phone numbers, sales email and support email and working hours
+- Includes phone numbers, sales and support emails and working hours
 - Includes Cammegh address and link to Google Maps on small resolutions and Google Maps iframe on larger resolutions

+#### Ts and Cs page:
+- Copied content directly from existing Cammegh website
+- Used expanding boxes

+#### Gallery page:
+- Downloaded Sebastian Tschan (aka blueimp)'s [gallery script](https://github.com/blueimp/Gallery) and populated it with images for the gallery
+- Minor tweaks made to downloaded blueimp-gallery.js for desired functionality (clicking thumbnails opens in exissting carousel as opposed to modal-like widget, clicking thumbnails no longer sets overflow = hidden on the body tag).

 #### Other Functionality
 - I used an adapted version of the 31/01/2017 jQuery solution to [loading high-resolution images](https://stackoverflow.com/questions/27934548/load-a-low-res-background-image-first-then-a-high-res-one) to allow the page to quickly load a low-res image (so the layout of the page loads fast) and when the high-res image has finished loading in the background it swaps the src of the low-res image to the high-res image.

 ### Features Left to Implement

-- More space around logo link to home page
-- TNR links, but keep OS font for content
-- Black/background image for contrast
-- Stretch content where necessary (less dead space)
+#### Products - Roulette Wheels page:
+- *Different veneers/finishes available?*

 #### Wheel Builder page:
 - *Option of "standard" layouts for selection?*
 - *File upload option for custom number arcs w/ multiple file capacity (for sequence + artwork).
 NOTE: this requires a paid subscription to email.js*

-#### Contact Info page:
-- *To include social media links?
-NOT RECOMMENDED as not updated in forever*

 ## Technologies Used